 Confidentiality can be broken if the client is a danger to himself or to others and I am mandated to report such risk factors.

-I am an LCSW, not a physician.
+I am a licensed social worker, not a physician.
 I cannot prescribe medications.
 Some conditions such as bi-polar disorders, severe depressions, anxiety disorders, some eating disorders, schizophrenia and some anger management issues either require or are best treated with medication and counseling together.
 I have a large network of physicians and psychiatrists to whom I can refer the patient for medication while they continue in counseling with me.
 I willingly collaborate with physicians on behalf of my patients.
 If hospitalization becomes necessary, I can facilitate that.
+Support groups and recovery groups can be very powerful in healing.

-10/15/2007 -Some people suffer from multiple disorders at the same time or alternately.
+Some people suffer from multiple disorders at the same time or alternately.
 These disorders tend to run in families but like any other ‘gift of genetics‘, not all family members will get them.
 Bi-polar disorder, obsessive compulsive disorder and other anxiety disorders and major or chronic depressions and eating disorders do tend to run in families.
 Often the specific medications which help a close family member will also be helpful to my client.
 Certainly, family members modeling such behaviors have a profound effect upon the rest of the family.
+Children learn what they live.

 Eating disorders seem to be anxiety, OCD & phobias running wild.
 Depression typically is a part of the picture.
-They are addictive.
+These tend to be addictive.
 The more you practice them, the more you feel the need to do so.
 Just like drugs and alcohol, the compulsion and addiction grows.
 It is critically important to find ways to interrupt the process and re-develop healthy lifestyles.
 Like alcohol and drug addictions, 12-step programs are helpful.
 Inpatient or intensive outpatient or step-down treatment are often needed in addition to ongoing counseling.
-Medication is often used.
-They can all be life threatening.
+Medications are often used.
+If the condition is not life threatening, it can still permanently impair the rest of your life.
 Anorexia, bulimia, compulsive overeating, drug and alcohol addiction wreck lives everyday.
 Unresolved, life gets miserable and out of control, and those who survive but don’t resolve the addiction cannot lead full and satisfying lives.
 The addiction rules.
 Denial and dishonesty are common.
 Relationships suffer or fail.
 Jobs or promotions are lost.
 They require so much mental energy, the person isn’t able to prioritize for what really matters most in life.
 The craving for the fix is in charge of their decision-making.